Ernest Augustus II, Duke of Saxe-Weimar-Eisenach: Marriage

+Death

-When Ernst August II Konstantin died, the hereditary prince Karl August was still an infant.
-Ernst August Konstantin's widow, the duchess Anna Amalia, presided as regent over an excellent tutelary government which propelled Weimar into the classical period.
+Ernst Augustus II Konstantin died on 28 May 1758 in Weimar.
+When he died, the hereditary prince Karl August was still an infant.
+Ernst August Konstantin's widow, the Duchess Anna Amalia, presided as regent over an excellent tutelary government which propelled Weimar into the classical period, most prosperous period of the country.
+He was buried in the Palace Church of Schloss Weimar, but in 1825, his grave was transferred to the Ducal Vault in the Historic Cemetery, Weimar.